 NOTE: Due to the global semiconductor shortage, the price of many ICs has increased dramatically, and there have also been (less drastic) price increases in other parts of the production.
 The target price for U4B was originally to be below $50 however, due to more expensive components it has been necessary to increase it.
 If and when the semiconductor situation improves, we expect to reduce the price.

-• Currently the tracking page http://qrp-labs.com/tracking only operates on 20m band, which has been found to be the most effective band for long-range global picoballoon tracking.
-We do plan to extend it to the other bands around June 2023.
+• Currently though the U4B itself can operate from 2200m to 2m bands, the tracking page http://qrp-labs.com/tracking only operates on 20m band, which has been found to be the most effective band for long-range global picoballoon tracking.
+We do plan to extend it to the other bands.
+Other tracking websites are also available, which can provide tracking on other bands.

 • Currently the commands to read and write 16-bit I2C aren't working due to a bug in the code.
-You may need to take this into account if you are planning to interface additional I2C sensors.
-Plan for bug fix: June 2023
+You may need to take this into account if you are planning to interface additional I2C sensors (most sensors are 8-bit but some, 16-bit).

-• Also for June 2023 - after the above - we plan to extend the tracking page functionality to provide downloads of the entire flight history and charts of altitude, speed, battery voltage and temperature.
+• Also - after the above - we plan to extend the tracking page functionality to provide downloads of the entire flight history and charts of altitude, speed, battery voltage and temperature.

 QRP Labs tracking solution